 A total solar eclipse is visible from somewhere on Earth about every 18 months.
 However, many of these events can be seen only from remote locales where travel is difficult.

-In terms of the United States, the August 21, 2017 total solar eclipse is the first to traverse the country in nearly a century.
+In terms of the United States, the August 21, 2017 total solar eclipse was the first to traverse the country in nearly a century.
 The last time a total solar eclipse occurred in the Lower 48 was 1979—and that was only visible from a few states in the Pacific Northwest.
-This 2017 eclipse will cross the country from coast to coast.
+In comparison, the 2017 eclipse crossed the country from coast to coast.

 The next time a total solar eclipse will traverse from coast to coast will be in 2045.